coostdocs/codoc/content/en/co/log.md

 ### APIs removed in v3.0

-- **log::init**, removed in v3.0, starting from co 3.0, we only need to call `flag::init(argc, argv)` at the beginning of the main function.
+- **log::init**, removed in v3.0, starting from v3.0, we only need to call `flag::parse(argc, argv)` at the beginning of the main function.

 - **log::set_single_write_cb**, removed in v3.0.